Go all out this Valentine’s Day

 If you insist on expressing your love in card form but are loathe to actually create a worthwhile message, perhaps that is reason enough to up the ante.
 You can invest in a card from the expensive and exquisite Gilded Age Greetings.
 You might find yourself double-checking the company’s acronym when making your Valentine’s Day selection, but there will be no doubt you didn’t swing through the drugstore for a quick card on the way home from work.

-Gilded Age Greetings will create your couture Valentine's card by hand, adding that extra personal touch for your loved one.
-It provides that certain flare only 23-karat gold and precious stones can deliver.
-The most expensive card is sold at $3,950 in the collection, with some Valentine's greetings offered at a mere $2,250 price tag.
+Gilded Age Greetings will create your couture Valentine’s card by hand, adding that extra personal touch for your loved one.
+It provides that certain flair that only 23-karat gold and precious stones can deliver.
+The most expensive card is sold at $5,000 in the collection, with some Valentine’s greetings offered at a mere $3,500 price tag.

 Perfume and cologne have become Valentine’s Day staples.
 They ensure our loved ones will smell great and they earn a few points for presentation, as fragrance companies tend to present their products as otherworldly essences.

 Consider Imperial Majesty perfume by Clive Christian.
 As far as smells go, the perfume is probably swell.
 At an asking price of $215,000, you’re paying for more than a smell and a brand.
 Only a handful of Imperial Majesty bottles were created for men and women as part of a very limited edition.
 Each bottle is handmade with Baccarat crystal and is encrusted with diamonds.
 At this point, you probably wouldn’t be surprised to know Clive Christian was given the “world’s most expensive perfume” title by Guinness World Records.